Semi-supervised Multimodal Representation Learning through a Global Workspace

-With this $2\times2$ design (Table~\ref{table:selected-models}), we can systematically investigate our two factors of interest, GW and semi-supervision.
+With this model selection (first section of Table~\ref{table:selected-models}), we can systematically investigate our two factors of interest, GW and semi-supervision.
 To train the models, we use the corresponding properties listed in the Table as our optimization targets.
 For evaluation, we measure the two primary desired properties (translation loss and contrastive loss) on a separate test set.
 For completeness, we also evaluate the secondary properties for each model after training.
-Finally, we check how the models perform on a downstream task.
+Finally, we check how the models perform on some downstream tasks.